If you’re facing a timed essay very soon, this handout offers some very basic, very quick tips.

 Resist the urge to start churning out words immediately.
 If you are going to get anywhere in an essay, you need to know where you are going.

-To avoid time-consuming false starts, jot down an outline, or draw an idea map.
-An idea map is like a family tree for your thesis.
+To avoid time-consuming false starts, jot down an outline, or draw a mind map, which is like a family tree for your thesis.
 Start with the “trunk” (a circle in the center of your paper).
 Draw lines that connect that central idea to main branches (circles that represent subtopics), and keep fanning out in that manner.
 If one particular branch is fruitful, cut it off and make it a separate entity.

 If a branch doesn’t bear fruit, prune it off.
 You should identify and avoid the deadwood in advance — before you find yourself out on a limb.
 (Sorry… I’ll try to leaf the puns alone… I wood knot want you to be board.)